June 26th, 2026

 Towards a Drug-Free Society

-As we observe the International Day Against Drug Abuse and Illicit Trafficking, let us reaffirm our commitment to creating a society where individuals can live healthy, productive lives, free from the burden of addiction.
-By promoting education, awareness, and collective action, we can overcome the scourge of drug abuse and illicit trafficking, paving the way towards a brighter, drug-free future.
+As the International Day Against Drug Abuse and Illicit Trafficking is observed, there is an opportunity to reaffirm our commitment to fostering a society where individuals can experience healthy, productive lives, unburdened by addiction.
+Through the promotion of education, awareness, and collective action, the scourge of drug abuse and illicit trafficking can be surmounted, paving the way for a promising, drug-free future.
+Let this day serve as a catalyst for change, inspiring a global movement towards sustainable solutions.

 Timeline